David-W4220/Capstone---QLI003/README.md

 # Mailing Feature(Finalized 12/2/2025)
 The mailing feature includes
-1. Function to create a "Inventory summary report" that includes formatted contents of transaction log and audit log datum with timestamps and send it to a designated mailing address.
+1. Functionality to create a "Inventory summary report" that includes formatted contents of transaction log and audit log datum with timestamps and send it to a designated mailing address.
 This is manually triggered by a `generate history report` button through React UI or by Swagger endpoint testing.

-2. Function to scan for low/out of stock items recursively by a frontend configurable time interval(default is 7 days), formats a list of them(if any) with corresponding suggested repurchasing quantities and links(and indicate in the mail if its unavaliable yet), into a HTML table.
+2. Functionnaliy to scan for low/out of stock items recursively by a frontend configurable time interval(default is 7 days), formats a list of them(if any) with corresponding suggested repurchasing quantities and links(and indicate in the mail if its unavaliable yet), into a HTML table.
 Then, send it to a designated mailing address.
 This is a fully automatic backend feature(its relevant status/error messages will still show up in React UI as feedback).
 It starts automatically when the server starts.

 ## Modified/newly added files
 qli003-api:
-services/
+- services/
   - AutoReodrLk.cs
   - HistoryPDF.cs
-controllers/
+- controllers/
   - ReportController.cs
   - AutoReodrSetting.cs

 qli003-client:
 - inventoryApp.jsx
-src/components/hooks/
+- src/components/hooks/
   - useAutoReodr.js
   - useSignalR.js
-src/components/ui/
+- src/components/ui/
   - AutoReodrRect.jsx

 ## Requirements
 - Packages